in Malibu Creek State Park

 Dogs and bikes are not allowed on Phantom Trail.
 No permit is needed to enjoy this hike in Malibu Creek State Park.
 Parking at the trailhead is free, so get out and enjoy!

-To get to the trailhead: From Las Virgenes Canyon Road near the main entrance of Malibu Creek State Park, head west on Mulholland Highway for 1.8 miles to the marked start of Phantom Trail.
+To get to the trailhead: Take Las Virgenes/Malibu Canyon Road to the intersection with Mulholland Highway, 6.3 miles from the coast and 3.3 miles from the 101 Freeway in Lost Hills.
+Head west on Mulholland Highway for 1.8 miles to the marked start of Phantom Trail.
 Park in the turnout off the south side of the road across from the trailhead.
 Coming from the other direction, the trailhead for Phantom Trail is 1.3 miles from Cornell Road on Mulholland Highway.

 Trailhead address: 27839 Mulholland Highway, Agoura Hills, CA 91301